AlexLisenkov/laravel-web-push/README.md

         "auth"
     );
 ```

+It is also possible for you to implement `AlexLisenlov\LaravelWebPush\Contracts\PushSubscriptionContract` into any class.
+For example on a model.

 ## Sending a notification
 Now that we have a subscriber and a message, we can send it out.